The Big Gay Jamboree: Creative influences and production

 In an interview with WNYC, Marla Mindelle references her of feelings frustration and burnout working as a struggling musical theatre actress as a basis for this musical.
 Stacey was inspired by her experiences prior to her big break in the 2017 juke-box musical, Titanique.
 Reflecting on her childhood immersed in musical theatre, she wanted to create the nostalgic feelings evoked by big Americana classics like The Music Man, Singin' in the Rain, Oklahoma!, and Easter Parade, while also producing a comedy meta-drama that both pokes fun at classic tropes and addresses problematic stereotypes common throughout the genre of musical theatre; most notably themes of racism, misogyny, and homophobia.

 While the musical itself is not strictly parody, the score satirizes classic tropes and sounds in the musical theatre canon with staples like love duets, the "11 o'clock number", and the "I Want" song.
 The pastiche also draws inspiration from cult classic numbers in musical theatre iconography; The Big Gay Jamboree's number "Not Another Gospel Song" was largely inspired by the 1997 animated film Hercules' number "Zero to Hero".
 The musical's overarching setting is similar to the 2021 Appletv+ series Schmigadoon!, which centers around a couple trapped in a golden-age musical.

 Australian actress Margot Robbie saw a production of Titanique and reached out to Mindelle expressing interest in working with her on a new production.
 In 2019, The Big Gay Jamboree was projected to become a movie musical in which Robbie would star and help produce, alongside director Althea Jones.
 Instead, the project went on to become a stage production, still backed by Robbie and her production company, LuckyChap Entertainment.

 Productions

 New York City (2024)

 The musical premiered in previews off-Broadway on September 14, 2024, at the Orpheum Theatre in New York City, ahead of an opening night on October 6, 2024.
-The production was directed and choreographed by Conor Gallagher, alongside the design team of Sarah Cubbage (costumes), Brian Tovar (lighting), Justin Stasiw (sound), Aaron Rhyne (projections), and Leah J. Loukas (hair and wigs).
+The production was directed and choreographed by Conor Gallagher, alongside the design team of Sarah Cubbage (costumes), Brian Tovar (lighting), dots (Scenery), Justin Stasiw (sound), Aaron Rhyne (projections), and Leah J. Loukas (hair and wigs).
 Musical arrangements and supervision were directed by David Dabbon.